simple-registry/simple-registry/doc/how-to/run-storage-maintenance.md

 | Orphan namespaces | Clears revisions, tags, in-flight uploads, and blob grants of every namespace not owned by any configured repository (always on; see below) |
 | Orphan jobs | Deletes queued replication/cache jobs whose downstream or repository is no longer configured (always on) |

 These need an age threshold because a structural check cannot distinguish an in-flight push (blob uploaded, manifest seconds away) from an abandoned one; the `-u` window is exactly that upload-lifecycle age.
+The `-u` window must exceed the longest push you expect, since a deleting retention policy revokes grant-only blobs older than it.
 Run prune against the same configuration file the servers use.

 | Option | Short | Description |
 |---|---|---|